Iran's hardline president to address nation as unrest spreads | Law-Order

 Iran's hardline president to address nation as unrest spreads

-"We will fight, we will die, we will take Iran back," chanted protesters in Tehran's Ekbatan neighbourhood, a video posted on Twitter showed.
-Although Khamenei has yet to comment on the protests, a hardline watchdog body called on the judiciary "to deal decisively with the main perpetrators and those responsible for killing and injuring innocent people and security forces".
+"We will fight, we will die, we will take Iran back," chanted protesters in Tehran, a video posted on Twitter showed.
+Although Supreme Leader Ayatollah Ali Khamenei has yet to comment on the protests, a hardline watchdog body called on the judiciary "to deal decisively with the main perpetrators and those responsible for killing and injuring innocent people and security forces."

 Khamenei appoints six senior clerics of the 12-member body, known as the Guardian Council.
 GROWING SUPPORT

 State media said 41 people, including members of the police and a pro-government militia, have died during the protests.
 Iranian human rights groups have reported a higher toll.
-Dozens of celebrities, soccer players and artists - inside and outside the country - have backed the demonstrations while activists have called for a nationwide strike.
+Dozens of Iranian celebrities, soccer players and artists - inside and outside the country - have backed the demonstrations.
+Iran's hardline judiciary said it will press charges against them, according to state media.

 Iran's elite Revolutionary Guards said on Wednesday they fired missiles and drones at militant targets in the Kurdish region of neighbouring northern Iraq, where an official said nine people were killed.
-Iranian authorities have accused armed Iranian Kurdish dissidents of igniting the unrest, particularly in the northwest where most of Iran's over 10 million Kurds live.
+Iranian authorities have accused armed Iranian Kurdish dissidents of igniting the unrest, particularly in the northwest which is home to most of Iran's more than 10 million Kurds.

-Washington condemned Iran's use of ballistic missiles and drone attacks against the Iraqi Kurdistan region and called it "an unjustified violation of Iraqi sovereignty and territorial integrity".
-Videos posted on activist Twitter account 1500tasvir, with 145,000 followers, showed students at Shiraz Medical School protesting against Amini's death and demanding the release of students arrested since the eruption of protests.
+Washington condemned the attack, calling it "an unjustified violation of Iraqi sovereignty and territorial integrity."
+Videos posted on activist Twitter account 1500tasvir, which has 145,000 followers, showed students at Shiraz Medical School protesting against Amini's death and demanding the release of students arrested since the eruption of protests.

 Early on Wednesday, a video showed protesters in Tehran chanting "Mullahs get lost!"
 "Death to the dictator!" and "Death to the leader (Khamenei) because of all these years of crime!"
 Reuters could not verify the authenticity of videos on social media.

-The U.N.
-High Commissioner for Human Rights has called on Iran's clerical rulers to "fully respect the rights to freedom of opinion, expression, peaceful assembly and association".
-U.N. human rights office spokesperson Ravina Shamdasani said on Tuesday reports indicated "hundreds have also been arrested, including human rights defenders, lawyers, civil society activists and at least 18 journalists".
+The Office of the United Nations High Commissioner for Human Rights said on Tuesday that reports indicated "hundreds have also been arrested, including human rights defenders, lawyers, civil society activists and at least 18 journalists."
+Amini's death has drawn widespread international condemnation.
+Iran has blamed Kurdish dissidents for the unrest as well as what it called "thugs" linked to "foreign enemies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)